Adaptive Subcarrier, Parameter, and Power Allocation for Partitioned Edge Learning Over Broadband Channels: Models and Metrics

-CNN models can not be directly implemented using PARTEL, as the nested layers therein make the gradient elements of different layers dependent.
-To make PARTEL feasible and efficient for CNNs, in the sequel, the method of auxiliary variables is used to decompose the CNN models into many independent subproblems \cite{carreira2014distributed,choromanska2019beyond}.
+DNN models cannot be directly implemented using PARTEL, as the nested layers therein make the gradient elements of different layers dependent.
+To make PARTEL feasible and efficient for DNNs, in the sequel, the method of auxiliary variables is used to decompose the DNN models into many independent subproblems \cite{carreira2014distributed,choromanska2019beyond}.

-First, consider a CNN model with $G$ hidden layers.
+First, consider a DNN model with $G$ hidden layers.
 The model parameter matrix is denoted as ${\bf W}$ with the size of $L$ parameters.
 For an arbitrary layer therein, say layer $g$, the parameter matrix is denoted as ${\bf W}_g$, the number of neurons is denoted as $I_g$, and the $i$-th neuron parametric vector is denoted as ${\bf w}_{g,i}$.
-Thereby, the objective function of the CNN model is given by
+Thereby, the objective function of the DNN model is given by

-where the model parameter matrix can be expressed as ${\bf W} = \left[{\bf W}_1, {\bf W}_2,...,{\bf W}_G,{\bf W}_{G+1} \right]$, the parameter matrix of the $g$-th layer can be expressed as ${\bf W}_g = [{\bf w}_{g,1},{\bf w}_{g,2},...,{\bf w}_{g,I_g}]$, and ${\bf f}_g \left( {\bf x} ; {\bf W}_g \right)$ is the set of output (activation) functions of the $g$-th layer.
+where the model parameter matrix can be expressed as ${\bf W} = \left[{\bf W}_1, {\bf W}_2,...,{\bf W}_G,{\bf W}_{G+1} \right]$, the parameter matrix of the $g$-th layer can be expressed as ${\bf W}_g = [{\bf w}_{g,1},{\bf w}_{g,2},...,{\bf w}_{g,I_g}]$, and ${\bf f}_g \left( {\bf x}_g ; {\bf W}_g \right)$ is the set of output (activation) functions of the $g$-th layer.

-{\bf Auxiliary Variables}: The method of auxiliary variables is used by introducing one auxiliary variable per neuron per data sample: $z_{g,i,m} = f({\bf w}_{g,i}; {\bf z}_{g-1,m}), \; \forall (g,i,m)$, where $f(\cdot)$ is the activation function, ${\bf w}_{g,i}$ is the $i$-th neuron parametric vector in layer $g$, $z_{g,i,m}$ is the auxiliary variable introduced for the $i$-th neuron in layer $g$ regarding data sample $m$, ${\bf z}_{g-1,m} = [ z_{g-1,1,m}, z_{g-1,2,m}, ..., z_{g,I_{g-1},m}]^T$ is the auxiliary variable vector for the layer $(g-1)$ regarding data sample $m$, and $I_{g-1}$ is the number of neurons in the $(g-1)$-th layer.
+{\bf Auxiliary Variables}: The method of auxiliary variables is used by introducing one auxiliary variable per neuron per data sample: $z_{g,i,m} = f({\bf w}_{g,i}; {\bf z}_{g-1,m}), \; \forall (g,i,m)$, where $f(\cdot)$ is the activation function, ${\bf w}_{g,i}$ is the $i$-th neuron parametric vector in layer $g$, $z_{g,i,m}$ is the auxiliary variable introduced for the $i$-th neuron in layer $g$ regarding data sample $m$, ${\bf z}_{g-1,m} = [ z_{g-1,1,m}, z_{g-1,2,m}, ..., z_{g-1,I_{g-1},m}]^T$ is the auxiliary variable vector for the layer $(g-1)$ regarding data sample $m$, and $I_{g-1}$ is the number of neurons in the $(g-1)$-th layer.
 For an arbitrary data sample, say the $m$-th, the corresponding auxiliary matrix for the whole model is denoted as ${\bf Z}_m = [{\bf z}_{1,m},..., {\bf z}_{g,m},...,{\bf z}_{G,m}]$, called \emph{per-sample auxiliary matrix}.
 Then the overall auxiliary matrix for all samples are denoted as ${\bf Z} = [{\bf Z}_1,...,{\bf Z}_m,...{\bf Z}_M]$.